nielsenjared/nielsenjared.github.io/content/blog/algorithm-quick-sort/index.md

 It's time to get abstract.

-TODO
+Let's start pseudocoding our `quicksort` function.
+We know we need to call `partition` at least once and that `partition` returns an `index`:
 ```
 FUNCTION quicksort(arr)
     SET index TO partition(arr, left, right)
 ```

-TODO
 But wait!
 How does `parittion` know what the `left` and `right` values are?

-We need to pass those to `quicksort`, too.
+We need to pass those to `quicksort`, too, so a quick (pun intended) refactor gives us:
 ```
 FUNCTION quicksort(arr, left, right)
     SET index TO partition(arr, left, right)